joakimk/minimapper/README.md

 If you're following good style you're probably already pushing all knowledge of your ORM down into your models or model-layer classes.
 This takes it a step further and let's you work with your models without depending on heavy frameworks like rails or needing a database.

 Minimapper is a partial [repository-pattern](http://martinfowler.com/eaaCatalog/repository.html) implementation (it implements repositories and data mappers but not critera builders).

+This readme can also be found at [http://documentup.com/joakimk/minimapper](http://documentup.com/joakimk/minimapper)

 ## Only the most basic API